GetPsyched/not-so-flakey-devshells/README.md

 A compilation of opinionated, minimal flakes that can be extended for customised use.

+> **Warning**
-WARNING: This project is under heavy development.
+> This project is under heavy development.
 Things could break at any time.
 Please wait for v1.x.x

 ## Features
 1. Zero dependencies.